mesosphere/dcos-docs-site/pages/services/kafka-zookeeper/2.1.0-3.4.11/security/index.md

 #### Install the Service

-Install the DC/OS {{ model.techName }} service withe the following options in addition to your own:
+Install the DC/OS {{ model.techName }} service with the following options in addition to your own:
 ```json
 {
     "service": {